Nominee shareholders in Thailand: risks and consequences for foreign investors

 What is a nominee shareholder in Thailand?

-Section 36 of the Foreign Business Act B.E.
-2542 (1999) stipulates that any Thai individual or legal entity who agrees to act as a nominee shareholder in Thailand, thereby enabling a foreigner to indirectly own a business in a restricted sector, is subject to criminal liability.
 This liability extends to both the Thai nominee and the foreign party involved.
-Under the Act, holding shares on behalf of a foreigner to circumvent legal ownership restrictions constitutes a criminal offence, punishable by up to three years’ imprisonment and/or a fine ranging from THB 100,000 to THB 1,000,000.
-In cases of continued non-compliance, additional daily fines may also be imposed.
+Under the Act, holding shares on behalf of a foreigner to circumvent legal ownership restrictions constitutes a criminal offence.
+The law imposes penalties of up to three years’ imprisonment and/or a fine ranging from THB 100,000 to THB 1,000,000.
+In cases of continued non-compliance, authorities may also impose additional daily fines.

 Why do foreign investors use nominees shareholders in Thailand?

-The nominee structure is frequently used by investors as an unlawful means to circumvent the restrictions imposed by the Foreign Business Act.
 This legislation limits foreign ownership in several sectors, including retail, agriculture, and various service industries.
-As outlined in Article 4, a company is classified as foreign if more than 49% of its shares are held by non-Thai nationals.
-To avoid the requirement of obtaining a Foreign Business License (FBL) or BOI promotion, some investors resort to using Thai nationals as nominee shareholders in Thailand.
+Article 4 classifies a company as foreign if non-Thai nationals hold more than 49% of its shares.
+To avoid the requirement to obtain a Foreign Business License (FBL) or BOI promotion, some investors use Thai nationals as nominee shareholders in Thailand.

 How the use of nominee shareholders is strictly prohibited in Thailand?